LOD-GEOSS/LOD-GEOSS.github.io/README.md

 # LOD-GEOSS.github.io

-Open dissemination channel for the LOD-GEOSS project.
+https://lod-geoss.github.io/ is the open dissemination channel for the LOD-GEOSS project.

 ## Content